epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 * Psychological violence score
 * Sentiment scores

 For the physical and psychological violence score, we identified two separate lists of words that are unambigously connected to physical and psychological violence respectively.
-For potential further interest in the justification for each word in those lists, we created two .txt files in the data > CLEAN > violent_word_list folder.
+For potential further interest in the justification for those words, we created two .txt files in the data > CLEAN > violent_word_list folder.
 We parse through all plot summaries in the cleaned data and count how often those words appear.
-This leads to the absolute counts of physical and psychological words in the plot summaries.
 Since the length of the plot summaries varies significantly, we additionally compute the "density" of physical and psychological words by dividing the absolute counts by the number of words in the plot summary.
 For the sentiment scores, we apply the DistilBERT model trained for sentiment analysis [^5].
 This model also parses through all plot summaries and computes scores for the following five sentiments: sadness, joy, love, anger, fear, surprise.
 The higher the score, the more prevalent is the sentiment.
 Those three scores are the features for the model.
 It is trained on a set of movies that we labelled by hand using the crowdsourcing approach, i.e. by activating our own social network.
-This, however, led to unsatisfying results, since our features do not seem to sufficiently capture the complex notion of violence.
+Model 1, however, showed unsatisfying results, since our features do not seem to sufficiently capture the complex notion of violence.

 #### Model 2:
 Here, we use a pre-trained LLM (mini-GPT4) with custom prompts, our three different violence classes and a set of instructions.
 The assessment of the model performance is done on the same human-labelled movies as before.
 Due to the subjectivity of the human labelling process, model performance evaluation is yet not trivial.